-Hey pretty!
+Hey there!
 Since you have landed on this article, you’re probably dealing with a difficult situation or even a few in your life right now.
 Times like these are hard and exhausting, I know.
 I’ve been through a lot of rough patches myself.

 What these challenges taught me is that you have to take care of yourself, both in and out, in order to help yourself go through these difficult situations.

 … But how do you do that when you’re so tired and anxious?